Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 When deployment is complete, click on the new VM in *My virtual machines* to verify its status and find the VM's address.
 Write this down.

-### Part 2: Accessing Your CentOS VM Remotely Using SSH
+### Part 2: Accessing Your Ubuntu VM Remotely Using SSH
 We will be accessing our new Linux VM remotely using SSH.

 Requirements: An SSH Client